alackles/CMSC-150-WT-23/_pages/syllabus.md

 You can access Persuall via Canvas on the sidebar.

+### Quizzes

+Every Friday for the last 10 minutes of class, you will have a **quiz** to check your progress in the course.

+These are closed-book paper quizzes that will test your understanding of algorithmic concepts and basic Java syntax without assistance.

+The purpose of these quizzes is to track your progress in the course and make sure you're on track for our different learning objectives.
+Like attendance, they are tracked, but are not factored into your grade.

 ### Homework, Labs, and Final Project

-You will have three different kinds of assessments:
+You will have three different kinds of outside-of-class assessments:

 - **Homework**.
 These are assessments completed outside of class.
 They will typically be due one week after they are assigned.
 - **Labs**.
 These are assessments completed in class, during our longer Thursday section.
 They are designed to be started and completed within our lab section, but there is no penalty to you (besides your time) if it takes longer than that.
 - **Final Project**.
 This is your sort of "capstone" to the course; it is a single project designed as an example of everything you have learned.
-For details on this final project, see the [Final Project](/CMSC-140-WT-23/final-project) tab.
+For details on this final project, see the [Final Project](/CMSC-150-WT-23/final-project) tab.

+### Exams

+There will be two exams in the course; one in Week 4 and one in Week 7.

+These are proctored, individual, in-person, computer-based exams.
+You will have access to your code editor of choice, and the documentation for the Java language.

+The purpose of these exams is to test your _ability to apply your understanding of Java to unfamiliar scenarios_.
+Each exam will consist of a difficult problem which you will need to break down into component pieces to solve.
+More information about the exams will be available a week before they are scheduled.

 ### How to Turn In Work

 **Homework** and **Labs** will be turned in to **Gradescope**.

+**Exams** will be turned in to **Canvas**.

-Your final project will be uploaded to your GitHub as a repository.
+Your **final project** will be uploaded to your GitHub as a repository, and the link submitted to **Canvas**.
 We will set up your github in the first week of class.
 ### Mastery-Based Grading Scheme

 My goal for you this semester is that you come away as both a stronger programmer and a stronger learner.
 This course uses a version of _ungrading_ or _mastery-based grading_.
 Rather than assigning point values to homework, quizzes, or projects, all assessments will be graded on a mastery scale: